-An authorized representative of the Harrisonburg Redevelopment and Housing Authority and an adult family member will inspect the premises prior to commencement of occupancy.
-A written statement of the condition of the premises will be made, all equipment will be provided, and the statement will be signed by both parties with a copy retained in the Harrisonburg Redevelopment and Housing Authority file and a copy given to the family member.
-An authorized Harrisonburg Redevelopment and Housing Authority representative will inspect the premises at the time the resident vacates and will furnish a statement of any charges to be made provided the resident turns in the proper notice under State law.
-The resident's security deposit can be used to offset against any Harrisonburg Redevelopment and Housing Authority damages to the unit.
+An authorized representative of the Harrisonburg Redevelopment and Housing Authority (HRHA) and an adult family member will inspect the premises prior to commencement of occupancy.
+A written statement of the condition of the premises will be made, all equipment will be provided, and the statement will be signed by both parties with a copy retained in the HRHA file and a copy given to the family member.
+An authorized HRHA representative will inspect the premises at the time the resident vacates the premises, and will furnish a statement of any charges to be made provided the resident turns in the proper notice under State law.
+The resident's security deposit can be used to cover any damages found in the unit.